Members and Trustees

 Paul has been a Trustee to the Board since January 2017, and is also Chair of Audit & Risk Committee.

-Paul has 7 years' experience of local governance within Olympus at both Primary and Secondary Levels.
-His time as a Community Governor at Winterbourne Academy between 2018 and August 2022 included three and a half years as Chair of the School Improvement Committee.
-He was also a Community Governor at Charborough Road Primary School between December 2014 and August 2019, which included time as both Vice Chair and Chair of the Local Governing Committee.
+Paul has 11 years' experience of governance within Olympus at Primary, Secondary and Trust-wide Levels.
+His time as a Community Governor at Winterbourne Academy between 2018 and 2022 included three and a half years as Chair of the School Improvement Committee.
+He was also a Community Governor at Charborough Road Primary School between 2014 and 2019, which included time as both Vice Chair and Chair of the Local Governing Committee.

 Paul is a Chartered Internal Auditor, and currently manages the risk & governance framework and control environment for the internal audit and whistleblowing function of a large UK financial services organisation.
 He also has previous experience of project and change management, and recruitment, and is a past member of a local Youth Centre management committee.

-Paul lives in Stoke Gifford with his wife (who works for Olympus), daughter (who studies with Olympus), step-daughter and dog!
+Paul lives in Stoke Gifford with his wife, daughter (who studies with Olympus) and dog!

 -